-The revolutionary new Hobie Quest 13 is the ultimate fishing kayak for paddlers.
+The revolutionary Hobie Quest 13 is the ultimate fishing kayak for paddlers.
 Its hull design is very fast, yet super stable.
 The cockpit layout provides everything you need within reach, including two large hatches, two rod holders, mesh-covered stowage pockets, and plenty of room for gear.
-The Quest 13 is now Lowrance-Ready and features a higher capacity bow hatch, center console with tackle box bungee tie-downs with rod storage, two drink holders, map pockets, and a raised floor for a drier ride.
+The Quest 13 includes the comfortable and adjustable Vantage seat.
+Additional features include a Lowrance-Ready scupper, a higher capacity bow hatch, center console with tackle box bungee tie-downs with rod storage, two drink holders, map pockets, and a raised floor for a drier ride.
 The transom has been updated to now accommodate the optional Twist and Stow Rudder.
 Now it's time to jump into your Quest and go catch the big one.

 |Length:||13 ft / 3.96 m|